meantaraa/ai-career-partner-zenith/README.md

-# 🎯 toZENITH – Your AI Career Partner
+# 🎯ZENITH – Your AI Career Partner

 **Zenith** is a modern, AI-powered career development platform that helps you navigate the job market with confidence.
 Whether you're crafting the perfect resume, writing a compelling cover letter, or preparing for interviews — Zenith has your back.
 Every feature is tailored to your industry, skills, and goals.